How to get the best stereo imaging & soundstage

 To get proper imaging, the path lengths between your speakers and your ears need to be as close to equal as possible.
 These paths should be unobstructed as well.
 If your left door speaker lies about 2-1/2" feet from your left ear and your right door speaker about five feet from your right ear, you won't hear balanced sound.
 Playing with the receiver's balance control can help the driver's listening experience, but it throws the image out of whack for the person in the passenger seat.

 You can overcome this problem by installing component speakers mounted in a set of custom kick panels in your car.
 While this option used to cost a bundle, products like Q-Forms from Q-Logic have made the process easier and more affordable, because they come ready-made for a wide variety of cars and trucks on the road today.
-Enter your car in our vehicle database and check under "Kick Panel Enclosures" to see if Q-Forms are available for your car.
 With the separates installed in the pods by your feet, you're ensured the equal path lengths vital to good imaging, restoring your music's detail, dynamic balance, and natural soundstage.

 You can also overcome unequal path lengths by purchasing an in-dash stereo with digital time correction.
 Time correction allows you to compensate for speaker placement by adjusting the speed at which the audio signal reaches individual speakers.
 Using the speaker furthest from your ears as a reference point, you calculate the amount of time that speakers closer to you need to be delayed so that all sounds arrive at your ears at the same time.